 Contact lens fittings and sales are offered at each of our six metropolitan locations.
 At our three largest locations, experienced opticians provide fitting services under the direction of our ophthalmologists and optometrists.
-At our 7202 Giles, 18111 Q Street and Bellevue locations the fitting services are provided by our optometrists.
+At our 7202 Giles and 18111 Q Street locations the fitting services are provided by our optometrists.

 A contact lens fitting requires several visits to the office and is not part of your doctor exam.
 Fitting fees range from $35 for existing disposable lens wearers to over $200 for patients with complex corneal disease.
 The contact lens optician or doctor will inform you of the fitting fee before you commit to the fitting process.

 Although contact lenses are quite common, the fitting process is much more complicated than buying a pair of eyeglasses.
 While an eyeglass prescription is usually the start of a contact lens fitting, there is much more involved.
 The technician or doctor must determine what type of lens works best for you based on your lifestyle and the condition of your eyes.
 For example, a patient who often complains about dry eyes will need to wear a lens that lets more moisture pass through the lens, while a patient with significant astigmatism will need a lens that specifically corrects that condition.